buraksekili/tyk-docs/tyk-docs/content/getting-started/import-apis.md

 ## API Blueprint is being deprecated

 Our support for API Blueprint is being deprecated.
 We have been packaging [aglio](https://github.com/danielgtaylor/aglio) in our Docker images for the Dashboard which enables rendering API Blueprint Format in the portal.
 This module is no longer maintained and is not compatible with newer NodeJS.
 If you wish to continue using this feature, you can do so by installing the module yourself in your Dockerfile.
-The imapct of this change is that our Docker images will no longer contain this functionality.
+The impact of this change is that our Docker images will no longer contain this functionality.

 As a work around, you can do the following: